WesStep/babyTracker/README.md

 # Future of Baby Tracker

-I may want to add things such as cool graphs and charts to help visualize the data collected by parents.
-Or the option to add notifications if your baby's feeding window is approaching, or the ability to define a custom feeding window.
-Maybe there'll be more things to track in the future.
+* I may want to add things such as cool graphs and charts to help visualize the data collected by parents.
+* Or the option to add notifications if your baby's feeding window is approaching.
+* Or the ability to define a custom feeding window.
+* Maybe there'll be more things to track in the future.
+* Or I should probably make it look better first... 😅